-November 13 (101 Jewish Poems for the New Millennium anthology event)
+November 13 (101 Jewish Poems for the Third Millennium anthology event)

 Nancy Naomi Carlson, winner of the 2022 Oxford-Weidenfeld Translation Prize and twice an NEA translation fellow, has published twelve titles.
 An Infusion of Violets (Seagull Books, 2019) was called “new & noteworthy” by The New York Times, and Piano in the Dark (Seagull Books) is forthcoming.
 Her poems, translations, and essays have appeared in APR, The Georgia Review, Los Angeles Review, Paris Review, Poem-a-Day, and Poetry, and she’s the Translations Editor at On the Seawall.
 Visit Nancy’s profile in Yetzirah’s Jewish Poets Database.